-Grant applications will be scored and assessed and considered by the Derbyshire Dales UKSPF Partnership Executive.
+Grant applications will be assessed and scored by an experienced Council Officer and considered by the Derbyshire Dales UKSPF Partnership Executive Group.

 Grant awards will be based on the information submitted and declarations made by a business within their application.